Serrof/swiftt/README.md

 (equivalent on the partial derivatives to Leibniz's rule).
 It is the bottleneck of the whole TDA, as it is a building brick for many other things and unlike addition for example, it does not exhibit linear complexity w.r.t. the number of normalized derivatives.
 For this reason, *swiftt* uses a look-up table and leverages on Just In Time compilation via Numba for performance.
 As for division, it utilizes the reciprocal, which is treated like an intrinsic function, as described thereafter.

 Intrinsic functions e.g. *cos* use the composition (from the left) rule with univariate expansions.
 Their Maclaurin series (Taylor series around zero) are well known.
 For other reference points, their coefficients follow a recursive formula.
-Note that for functions that are D-finite, like most of the intrinsic ones, this recursion is actually linear in *n*.
+Note that for functions that are D-finite [9], like most of the intrinsic ones, this recursion is actually linear in *n*.
 When applicable, remarkable identities could be exploited instead, but it is less computationally efficient and is not the path followed by *swiftt*.